jcastro295/DSP-toolbox-python/readme.md

-# Digital Signal Processing Toolbox
+# Digital Signal Processing Toolbox (python)

-This repository contains codes I developed for teaching an undergraduate course on digital signal processing.
+This repository contains python codes I developed for teaching an undergraduate course on digital signal processing.

 The repository includes codes for: